vmware/vcf-security-and-compliance-guidelines/security-advisories/vmsa-2022-0004/README.md

 ### I am at vSphere 7 Update 3c, do I need to patch?

-Please consult the VMSA for version information, but if you have fully applied the ESXi 7.0 Update 3c release from January 27, 2022, or a newer release, you are fully protected from this vulnerability.
+Please consult the VMSA for version information, but if you have fully applied the ESXi 7.0 Update 3c release from January 27, 2022, or a newer release, the vulnerability has already been remediated.

 ### I have extended support on an affected product.
 How can I get a patch for this?